Relativistic perfect fluids near Kasner singularities: Euler equations on Kasner backgrounds

-Anticipating the first step of the proofs of \Theoremref{thm:fluidresult} and \Theoremref{thm:fluidresult2} now, it is a remarkable fact that the Euler equations take the same form \eqref{eq:EulerResc} -- \eqref{eq:GEulerPol}, whether $A=0$ or not, as long as the fluid exponents $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ are defined by \eqref{eq:GammaDefsf} as opposed to by \eqref{eq:GammaDef}.
-It is a further remarkable fact of the proofs that condition \eqref{eq:gammarestr} never needs to be invoked directly; all arguments in the proofs rely on condition \eqref{eq:Gammarestr} instead.
+Anticipating parts of the proofs of \Theoremref{thm:fluidresult} and \Theoremref{thm:fluidresult2}, it is a remarkable fact that the Euler equations take the same form \eqref{eq:EulerResc} -- \eqref{eq:GEulerPol}, whether $A=0$ or not, as long as the fluid exponents $\Gamma_1$, $\Gamma_2$ and $\Gamma_3$ are defined by \eqref{eq:GammaDefsf} as opposed to by \eqref{eq:GammaDef}.
+It is a further remarkable fact of the proofs that condition \eqref{eq:gammarestr} never needs to be invoked directly; all arguments in the proofs rely on condition \eqref{eq:Gammarestr} instead (which is equivalent to \eqref{eq:stablefluidrestr} as a consequence of \eqref{eq:GammaaltN} irrespective of the value of $A$).
 We conclude from this that all the results about the dynamics of fluids given in \Theoremref{thm:fluidresult} and \Theoremref{thm:fluidresult2} are valid for fluids on Kasner-scalar field spacetimes for \emph{any} $A\in [-\sqrt{2/3},\sqrt{2/3}]$ provided the results are expressed in terms of the fluid exponents in \eqref{eq:GammaDefsf} and provided \eqref{eq:Gammarestr} holds (while \eqref{eq:gammarestr} can be ignored).
+We remark that also the expression \eqref{eq:fluidorthonormal} then turns out to hold when the fluid vector $V^\alpha$ is expressed in terms of the orthonormal frame \eqref{eq:KasnerONF} irrespective of the value of $A$.

-In order to illustrate all this, let us consider the isotropic case $A=\pm \sqrt{2/3}$ as an example.
-In this case, \eqref{eq:LSFL} and \eqref{eq:LSFKrest} imply that $K$ has to take the value $\sqrt{3}$ and $L$ must therefore vanish. \eqref{eq:GammaDefsf} then yields that $\Gamma_1=\Gamma_2=\Gamma_3=(3\gamma-4)/2$.
+In order to illustrate this further, let us consider the isotropic case $A=\pm \sqrt{2/3}$ as an example.
+In this case, \eqref{eq:LSFKrest} implies that $K^2$ has to take the value $3$ and \eqref{eq:LSFL} implies that $L=0$. \eqref{eq:GammaDefsf} then yields that $\Gamma_1=\Gamma_2=\Gamma_3=(3\gamma-4)/2$.
 Our discussion therefore implies that all our results about fluids in \Theoremref{thm:fluidresult} (and similarly in \Theoremref{thm:fluidresult2}) hold for arbitrary equation of state parameters $\gamma$ with $2>\gamma>4/3$.
-This is an interesting outcome since it shows that radiation fluids given by $\gamma=4/3$ correspond to the \emph{borderline case of stability} for $A=\pm\sqrt{2/3}$ while they are in the \emph{unstable regime} for $A=0$. \end{rem}
+This is an interesting outcome since it shows that radiation fluids given by $\gamma=4/3$ correspond to the \emph{borderline case of stability} for $A=\pm\sqrt{2/3}$ (while they are in the \emph{unstable regime} for $A=0$). \end{rem}